Micro-smart lockdown in Karachi as 33 doctors test positive | SAMAA

 A NICVD spokesperson said eight nurses have also been infected with the virus.

+The positivity rate in Karachi has increased to 46% in Karachi, SAMAA TV reported on Saturday night.

-SAMAA TV reported that the District Central deputy commissioner has issued a notification to impose micro-smart lockdown in several UCs in Gulberg, North Nazimabad, North Karachi, and Liaquatabad areas.
+The District Central deputy commissioner has issued a notification to impose micro-smart lockdown in several union councils (UCs) in Gulberg, North Nazimabad, North Karachi, and Liaquatabad areas.

+The notification lists dozens of neighborhoods from various UCs where the smart lockdown would be imposed.

 During the lockdown, the movement of people would be restricted in the hotspot areas.